 - Attending networking events on campus and in the community

 - Presenting health information or programs through Student Health to medical students

 - Supporting programs that assist students through scholarships, awards and recognition

 - Giving us your idea of how your time and talent could enhance the medical student experience

-For more information about these opportunities, contact Carrie Hermanson, director of communications and engagement, at (815) 395-5601 or [email protected].
+For more information about these opportunities, contact Carrie Foust, director of communications, at 815-395-5601 or [email protected].